-The applicant has provided the maximum amount of street trees, given the space limitations of the approved development, with on- and off-street parking.
-As an alternative, the applicant has included additional plantings as close to the private streets as possible, but outside of public utility easements, which meets the purposes and objectives of Section 4.10, by enhancing the private streets both visually and environmentally.
+The applicant has provided the maximum amount of street trees given the space limitations of the proposed development with on- and off-street parking.
+As an alternative, the applicant has proposed additional plantings, as close to the private streets as possible, but outside of public utility easements, which meets the purposes and objectives of Section 4.10, by enhancing the private streets both visually and environmentally.
 The greater variety of these trees will enhance the streetscape to include shade trees, ornamental trees, and evergreens proximate to the private ROW.